JigishS/reactjs-youtube-video-playlist/README.md

 ```
 npm install
 ```

-You can create youtube API from here - https://blog.hubspot.com/website/how-to-get-youtube-api-key
+##### 4) Now create youtube API
+To get video list and details you have to add youtube API.
+Please follow this reference and create an API - https://blog.hubspot.com/website/how-to-get-youtube-api-key
+##### 5) Add API key
+After creating youtube API, go to **/src/api/youtube.js** folder and add your API in KEY variable.

+***

 Demo - https://reactjs-youtube-video-playlist.vercel.app/